Table of Contents ×

 No fluffy explanations, it’s all meat.
 That’s why the video is easy to follow and retain for their new hires.

-The texts are also displayed on the video to help the new hires or learners on the crucial points.
+The texts are also displayed on the video to help the new hires or learners with the crucial points.

 All of the visuals used in the background also reflect the narration, making it easier for viewers to have a glance at how to demonstrate the instruction that the narration mentioned.